stawberri/twitter_dbooks/README.md

 2. Shut down or delete your current bot's heroku app, using the scary red button at the bottom of its Settings tab.
 3. Redeploy an entirely new bot to Heroku, pasting in your current bot's settings.

-Of course, if you have Heroku set up on your computer and stuff, you can also clone this repository and then push it onto Heroku yourself.
+Of course, if you have Heroku set up on your computer and stuff, you can also clone this repository and then push it onto Heroku yourself, or you can just do your bot installation all over again.
+Since you already have a twitter app and permissions all set up, it's just a matter of finding your keys again.

 # Changes